leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 sudo chmod 777 -R FithHiChIP
 ```

-The inputs for FitHiChIP:
+The inputs needed to run FitHiChIP:

-- The Pairs files generated during HiChIP aligment converted to HiC-Pro format (See instructions below)
+- Pairs files generated during HiChIP aligment converted to HiC-Pro format (See below)
 - MACS2 called peaks from relevant ChIP-seq data or D1 MACS2 called peaks from primary algimnents created from HiChIP aligment data
 - Config file(example provided in this repository) specefying file locations and parameters